Eliot-Roxbergh/static_analysis/README.md

 Semgrep gave 16 warnings, with many false positives (a bit gray area).
 Semgrep seems very basic, atleast with the relatively few default rulesets for C.
+However, as I understand the benefit with Semgrep is the ease of writing new rules.
 So far it has only complained on the use of unsafe standard functions, some are FPs or not a big deal, but still good input that other tools largely ignored.